ceri-num/uv-cdaw/FrontEnd/JS/rappel.md

 console.log(sequence.next().value);     // 5, etc
 ```

 To conclude, an object is **directly iterable** if it has an iteration behavior by implementing the `@@iterator` method.
-This simply means that the object needs to have a property `.[Symbol.iterator]`.
+This simply means that the object needs to have a property `[Symbol.iterator]`.

 To make your own iterables:
 ```js